 Sacral stress fractures are most common in young athletes and older women with osteoporosis.
-Other factors that may increase your chance of a sacral stress fracture include:
+Other factors that may increase the chance of a sacral stress fracture include:

 The most common symptom of a sacral stress fracture is low back pain.
-If you have unexplained lower back pain, talk to your doctor.
+It is important to report any unexplained lower back pain.
 Prompt treatment can prevent the injury from causing further problems.

 Other symptoms may include:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 You may be referred to a spine specialist or a surgeon who specializes in bone problems.